ustaxcourt/ef-cms/docs/remove-get-current-user.md

 - Look at validateRawCollection()
 - Look at all references of genericHandler to make sure authorizedUser is being passed in.
 - check instances of `handleLockError` (or `OnLockError`)
+- Look at all new Case and new DocketEntry

 # Web-Client
 Steps to transition getCurrentUser() in web-client